captain-fox/airpress/README.md

 ## Example

-This example shows how to use `airpress` if assets for `pkpass` are local files
+This example shows how to read locally stored assets as `bytes` objects, compress `pkpass` archive and save it to script's parent directory.

 ```python
 import os